Hines VA-Serwa Research Center on Aging

 The VA provides the essentials for Veterans, but the generosity of donors can support teams of investigators that want to improve health care services and identify new interventions to help older Veterans live their best life.
 Read the latest press release here.

 The Serwa Center is led by Director Holly Kramer, MD, Associate Director of Research for the Medicine Service Line at the Hines VA.
-Dr. Kramer is joined by a Steering Committee which includes Dr. William Gilmer and Dr. William Wolf, with Cindy M. Reutzel, MPA, Chief Executive Officer of CARES, the Non Profit Corporation managing the Center’s funds, serving as an ex-officio member.
+Dr. Kramer is joined by a Steering Committee which includes Dr. William Gilmer and Dr. William Wolf, with Cindy M. Reutzel, MPA, former Chief Executive Officer of CARES, the Non Profit Corporation managing the Center’s funds, serving as an ex-officio member.

 Questions, speaker inquiries, and to learn how you can support the Serwa Center, please contact Dr. Kramer at Holly.Kramer@va.gov.